Troppydash/plang-interpreter/readme.md

 ### How do I build it
 Node 12 or higher is used to build the interpreter, but feel free to try it with a lower node version.
 The command `node -v` will tell you if node is installed on your machine.

-Run `npm install` first to install all the dependencies, and run `npm build-cli` to make an executable in the `dist/` folder.
+Run `npm install` first to install all the dependencies, and run `npm run build-cli` to make an executable in the `dist/` folder.

 Other commands located in package.json are as follows
 ```